Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 All employees of businesses in the 50th & France district who choose to park in the Edina parking ramps MUST display a valid permit and park in the designated areas of the parking ramps so that adequate parking remains available for customers.
 Vehicles displaying a valid permit can park in excess of the posted limits applicable to customers.

-Employees with valid "Regular" permits can park in:
+Employees with valid "Regular" permits (annual, quarterly or daily) can park in: